Amadoabad/game-using-hand-gestures/README.md

 - **Prometheus Metrics:** Access at `http://localhost:8000/metrics` when running locally or via Docker Compose.
 - **Grafana Dashboard:** Import the provided `dashboard.json` into Grafana to visualize model confidence, data drift, and latency metrics.
 - **docker-compose.yml:** Orchestrates the API, Prometheus, and Grafana for a complete monitoring stack.

-## Testing
-Unit tests are located in `tests/test_api.py` and cover scenarios such as valid/invalid input, missing keys, and type errors to ensure robust API behavior.